How to Paint Bathroom Floor Tiles

 Overhead view of painted and stenciled bathroom floor tiles in a small basement bathroom

-Before we get into photos and details, here’s the basic flow for a bathroom floor makeover without replacing tile:
+Before we get into photos and details, here’s the basic flow for a budget bathroom floor makeover without replacing tile:

 • Deep-clean and degrease the tile so primer and paint can actually bond.